Skip to main content

 of possible child sex trafficking.

-In 2022, NCMEC received over 400 reports of children who had run away and were likely victims of child sex trafficking, who were also being exploited through a gang.
+In 2023, NCMEC received more than 400 reports of missing children who had run away with co-occurring endangerments involving likely exploitation through child sex trafficking and gangs.

 were likely victims of child sex trafficking.